danluu/post-mortems/README.md

 Sun/Oracle.
 Sun famously didn't include ECC in a couple generations of server parts.
 This resulted in data corruption and crashing.
 Following Sun's typical MO, they made customers that reported a bug sign an NDA before explaining the issue.

+[Kickstarter](https://www.kickstarter.com/backing-and-hacking/the-day-the-replication-died).
+Primary DB became inconsistent with all replicas, which wasn't detected until a query failed.
+This was caused by a MySQL bug which sometimes caused `order by` to be ignored.

 Unfortunately, most of the interesting post-mortems I know about are locked inside confidential pages at Google and Microsoft.
 Please add more links if you know of any interesting public post mortems!